kyma-incubator/compass/docs/architecture/labeling.md

 LabelsDefinition key has to be unique for given tenant.
 Schema defines JSON schema used when user adds label to the Application or Runtime.

-1. In JSON schema you are able to define if given label accepts one or many values.
+1. In JSON schema user is able to define if given label accepts one or many values.
 Because of that, we have to change or API and allow to specify only one value for given label.
 This value can contains many elements, depending on LabelDefinition's schema.
 Change from
 ```graphql